-Malaysia’s ex-PM Najib charged with more corruption counts
+Malaysian ex-PM Najib pleads not guilty to new graft charges

-KUALA LUMPUR, Malaysia (AP) — Former Malaysian Prime Minister Najib Razak has been charged with three counts of money laundering related to the alleged multibillion-dollar looting of a state investment fund, adding to his troubles just three months after his stunning electoral defeat.
+KUALA LUMPUR, Malaysia (AP) — Former Malaysian Prime Minister Najib Razak pleaded not guilty Wednesday to three new money-laundering charges related to the alleged multibillion-dollar looting of a state investment fund that led to his stunning electoral defeat three months ago.

-Najib stood calmly in the dock Wednesday as the charges were read to him.
-Last month he pleaded not guilty to abuse of power and three counts of criminal breach of trust.
+Najib spoke softly as he entered his plea in the High Court.
+He has previously accused Malaysia’s new government of seeking political vengeance and vowed to clear his name in his trial.

-Najib, 64, has accused Malaysia’s new government of seeking “political vengeance” and has vowed to clear his name in his trial.
+Najib, 65, had pleaded not guilty to abuse of power and three counts of criminal breach of trust last month.

 All of the charges against him involve the transfer of 42 million ringgit ($10.3 million) into his bank accounts from SRC International, a former unit of the 1MDB fund that international investigators say was looted of billions by Najib’s associates.
-Each of those charges has a maximum penalty of 20 years in prison.

 Most Read Business Stories